nova-framework/docs/helpers/assets.md

 Assets have 2 methods CSS and js, they can take 2 params:
 1. a single value or an array of values.
-2. true or false to return the tag false is set by default causing the tag to be echo'd instead of returned
+2. true or false to return the tag.
+False is set by default causing the tag to be echo'd instead of returned

 Example of loading a single js file: